google/glog/README.rst

      google::InstallFailureFunction(&YourFailureFunction);
    }

-By default, glog tries to dump stacktrace and makes the program exit with status 1.
-The stacktrace is produced only when you run the program on an architecture for which glog supports stack tracing (as of September 2008, glog supports stack tracing for x86 and x86_64).
+By default, glog tries to dump the stacktrace and calls :cpp:`std::abort`.
+The stacktrace is generated only when running the application on a system supported by glog.
+Currently, glog supports x86, x86_64, PowerPC architectures, ``libunwind``, and the Debug Help Library (``dbghelp``) on Windows for extracting the stack trace.

 Raw Logging
 ~~~~~~~~~~~